russellllaputa/region-based-non-local-network/README.md

 ## Test

-For example, to test the downloaded pretrained models on Kinetics, you can run the scripts below.
+For example, to test the downloaded pretrained models, you can run the scripts below.
 The scripts test RNL on 8-frame setting by running:

 ```bash